-THE GREENHOUSE AT CELLARS HOHENORT
+GREENHOUSE AT THE CELLARS HOHENORT

-Another of Cape Town’s most impressive specimens housed in the valley, The Greenhouse has a number of awards on its shelves thanks to three sensational tasting menus alongside the a la carte menu, expertly paired with some of Cape Town’s best wines.
+Another of Cape Town’s most impressive specimens housed in the valley, Greenhouse has a number of awards on its shelves thanks to three sensational tasting menus alongside the a la carte menu, expertly paired with some of Cape Town’s best wines.

 ZEPI GRILL & BAR